 Buying a boat to use abroad – think tax

-Congratulations – if you’ve bought or are about to buy a boat.
+Congratulations – if you’ve bought or buying a boat.

 If you’re taking your boat abroad, to avoid expensive mistakes, you’ll need to be aware of and abide by the VAT requirements, which, particularly after Brexit, can be complex.
 But the good news is that there are various reliefs you can take advantage of legitimately saving significant amounts on your purchase.